 Before you form a limited liability company (LLC) in Wyoming, you’ll need to appoint a registered agent.
 But what is a registered agent?
 What are they required to do, and who can be one?
+Read on to learn more about Wyoming registered agent services LLC.

 A registered agent is an individual or business that is designated by the LLC members (owners) to receive important legal documents on behalf of the company.
 This position is needed in order to ensure that the right people within an LLC are notified in person when there are time-sensitive events, such as the service of process for lawsuits.
 The agent also receives important notices from the state, such as garnishment notices against employees, notices of the annual report due dates, and tax notifications, and relays them to the LLC owners.